code-check/challenge-helloworld/README.md

 codecheck: success: 2
 codecheck: failure: 0
 ```

-This way, you can check your answer by running test codes in the web editor, even if you are solving it with GitHub.
+In this way, you can check whether your answer is actually passing tests in the official codecheck environment, while solving the challenge locally.

 ## 4. Submit Challenge
 ### 4-1.
 Display answer.md and Comment